Culture of India: Animals

 The varied and rich wildlife of India has a profound impact on the region's popular culture.
 Common name for wilderness in India is jungle which was adopted by Britons living in India to the English language.
-The word has been also made famous in The Jungle Book by Rudyard Kipling.
+The word has been also made famous in The Jungle Book, an 1894 book by Rudyard Kipling.
 India's wildlife has been the subject of numerous other tales and fables such as the Panchatantra and the Jataka tales.

 In Hinduism, the cow is regarded as a symbol of ahimsa (non-violence), mother goddess and bringer of good fortune and wealth.
 For this reason, cows are revered in Hindu culture and feeding a cow is seen as an act of worship.
 This is why beef remains a taboo food in mainstream Hindu and Jain society.

 The Article 48 of the Constitution of India is one of the Directive Principles which directs that the state shall endeavor to prohibit slaughtering and smuggling of cattle, calves and other milch and draught cattle.
 As of January 2012, cow remains a divisive and controversial topic in India.
 Several states of India have passed laws to protect cows, while many states have no restrictions on the production and consumption of beef.
 Some groups oppose the butchering of cows, while other secular groups argue that what kind of meat one eats ought to be a matter of personal choice in a democracy.
 Madhya Pradesh enacted a law in January 2012, namely the Gau-Vansh Vadh Pratishedh (Sanshodhan) Act, which makes cow slaughter a serious offence.

 Gujarat, a western state of India, has the Animal Preservation Act, enacted in October 2011, that prohibits the killing of cows along with buying, selling and transport of beef.
 In contrast, Assam and Andhra Pradesh allow butchering of cattle with a fit-for-slaughter certificate.
 In the states of West Bengal and Kerala, consumption of beef is not deemed an offence.
 Contrary to stereotypes, a sizeable number of Hindus eat beef, and many argue that their scriptures, such as Vedic and Upanishadic texts do not prohibit its consumption.
 In southern Indian state Kerala, for instance, beef accounts for nearly half of all meat consumed by all communities, including Hindus.
 Sociologists theorise that the widespread consumption of cow meat in India is because it is a far cheaper source of animal protein for the poor than mutton or chicken, which retail at double the price.
 For these reasons, India's beef consumption post-independence in 1947 has witnessed a much faster growth than any other kind of meat; currently, India is one of the five largest producers and consumers of cattle livestock meat in the world.
 A beef ban has been made in Maharashtra and other states as of 2015.
 While states such as Madhya Pradesh are passing local laws to prevent cruelty to cows, other Indians are arguing "If the real objective is to prevent cruelty to animals, then why single out the cows when hundreds of other animals are maltreated?"